In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Transform steak night into a grand affair: a French bistro meal complete with juicy melt-in-your-mouth Black Angus steaks, herbed ghee, roasted sweet potato frites, and sautéed veggies.

-- 1 sweet potato
+- 1 organic sweet potato

-- 1 or 2 cloves peeled fresh garlic
+- 1 or 2 cloves organic peeled fresh garlic

-- 3 or 4 sprigs fresh flat-leaf parsley
+- 4 or 5 sprigs organic fresh flat-leaf parsley

 - ½ teaspoon sweet smoked paprika

-- Beef options:
+- Steak options:

-- 2 top sirloin steaks (about 6 ounces each)
+- 2 Black Angus rib-eyes (about 10 ounces each)

-- 2 filet mignons (about 5 ounces each)
+- 2 Black Angus filet mignons (about 5 ounces each)

-Roast the sweet potato fries
+Roast the sweet potato frites

 - Let the ghee come to room temperature.

-Prep the ghee
+Make the herbed ghee

 - Strip the parsley leaves from the stems; coarsely chop the leaves.
 Set aside half for garnish.

-Prep and cook the beef
+Prep and cook the steaks